ABOUT THE CLASSES

 Art Supplies Students must bring their own art supplies.
 Water for painting is usually available on-site but in some cases that must be brought as well.
-Each instructor provides a list of specific materials he/she will use and we will send you that list after you register.
+Each instructor provides a list of necessary painting materials and this list is set to you upon registration.
 There are a few local art supply stores within a 30 minute drive.
 Here are a couple: Alexanders Art Shop, Collingwood and Birch & Benjamin Art Store, Thornbury.

 Outline for the Week

 So you’re thinking of registering but you’re not quite sure what to expect.
 You’re not alone.
 Whether this is your first plein air workshop or you have attended workshops elsewhere, you are bound to have questions about how ours is organized.
 Below is a summary of what to expect during your week with us.